securitykiss-com/csp/README.md

-# csp
+# csp - Golang inspired concurrency library for Tcl

-Tcl library for Golang style concurrency based on Communicating Sequential Processes
+`csp` is a Tcl library for doing Golang style concurrency based on Communicating Sequential Processes.